 | 1.0 | 2026-02-14 | Initial release: single-snapshot API evaluation at four sites |

-| 1.1 | 2026-02-15 | Added Section 7: proposed temporal bias characterization experiment; added Dendra Science API as fifth data layer; added NASA POWER hourly endpoint; updated abstract, data availability, and references |
+| 1.1 | 2026-02-15 | Added Section 7 (now Section 8): proposed temporal bias characterization experiment; added Dendra Science API as data layer; added NASA POWER hourly endpoint; updated abstract and references |

-| 2.0 | 2026-02-15 | Added Section 7.6: WeatherFlow Tempest community network opportunity and research access strategy; expanded Section 5 to six-layer architecture (Dendra as Layer 5, Tempest network as Layer 6); added Table 4: data source availability matrix for temporal study; added WeatherFlow Tempest API to data availability and references; updated abstract and discussion |
+| 2.0 | 2026-02-15 | Added WeatherFlow Tempest community network opportunity and research access strategy; expanded to six-layer architecture; added data source availability matrix; updated abstract and discussion |

 Cite This Document